Modeling CO Line Profiles in Shocks of W28 and IC44: Nature of shocks in W28 and IC 443

-More recent observation of various rotational CO lines with SOFIA-GREAT towards the location of maser OH(F) has revealed multiple overlapping shocked components, suggesting propagation into a complex cloud structure spanning multiple range of densities. \cite{gusdorf_probing_2012} made use of multiples rotational lines to build a shock-predictive excitation model.
+More recent observation of various rotational CO lines with SOFIA-GREAT towards the location of maser OH(F) has revealed multiple overlapping shocked components, suggesting propagation into a complex cloud structure spanning multiple range of densities. \cite{gusdorf_probing_2012} made use of multiple rotational lines to build a shock-predictive excitation model.
 The excitation diagram methods in \cite{gusdorf_probing_2012} involved observing six CO lines of both $^{12}$CO and $^{13}$CO and predicting shock density using the excitation of each rotational level computed by a non-LTE radiative transfer with a single density-temperature input.

-For clump F, the OH maser, best-fit models of \cite{gusdorf_probing_2012} indicates a stationary C-shock configuration, with $n=10^4$ cm$^{-3}$ at an age of $10^4$ years.
+Best-fit models indicate a stationary C-shock configuration, with $n=10^4$ cm$^{-3}$ at an age of $10^4$ years.
 To explain the line-width, a sum of two shock velocities plus a ambient gas layer are used: V$_{\rm{Shock}} =20$ and $25$ km s$^{-1}$ with magnetic field components $b=0.4 $ and 1 - or 40 and 100 $\mu$G, respectively.
-Projections effects are suggested to be the explanation for the difference in two values.
-Upper estimate of post-shock density at \num{3e5} cm$^{-3}$ increases the magnetic field strength to 550 $u$G. The lower velocities limits are a consequence of the 1D nature of the model and lack of direct constraints in the line profile.
+Projections effects are suggested to be the explanation for the difference in the two values.
+Upper estimate of post-shock density at \num{3e5} cm$^{-3}$ increases the magnetic field strength to 550 $\mu$G. The lower velocities limits are a consequence of the 1D nature of the model and the lack of direct constraints in the line profile.